kablamo/dotfiles/README.md

 My dotfiles does not do and will not do OS package installs.
 I manage those with [puppet](https://github.com/kablamo/puppet).
 I should probably manage my dotfiles with puppet too.
-So far my excuse is puppet is slow and is not always available on all systems that I use.
-Not sure that this is a good excuse.
+So far my excuse is puppet is not always available on all systems that I use.